JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    - `SPLIT_KIND_BITS` (PLUS/MINUS/EQ/NEQ/GT/GTE/LT/LTE/accum): the operand
-     bit range is what gets split. `RAW_VHDL.GET_BITS_PER_STAGE_DICT` divides the width as **evenly as possible across the requested chunk COUNT** (`len(_slices) + 1` stages) — the specific slice fractions only set the count, not where the boundaries land.
+     bit range is what gets split. `RAW_VHDL.GET_BITS_PER_STAGE_DICT` divides the width as **evenly as possible across the requested chunk COUNT** (`len(_slices) + 1` stages).
+Compatibility/coarse fractional requests therefore set the count rather than arbitrary bit boundaries.
+Typed bit placements instead carry the canonical equal-width boundary, ordinal, and count all the way through lowering, so the trace describes the exact emitted split.
 This looks like it throws away information, but it doesn't: once a boundary is registered, each stage computes its own chunk from scratch off a registered 1-bit carry-in, so that stage's delay depends only on its own chunk width, not on where